tab/cmt/README.md

 # cmt

-**cmt** is a command-line utility that generates Conventional Commit messages using OpenAI's GPT models based on your staged git changes.
-It automates the process of writing clear and structured commit messages, improving your git workflow.
+**cmt** is a command-line utility that generates [Conventional Commit](https://www.conventionalcommits.org/) messages using OpenAI's GPT models based on staged Git changes.

+It automates the process of writing clear and structured commit messages, enhancing your Git workflow and ensuring consistency across projects.

 ## Features

 - **Automated Commit Messages**: Generates commit messages following the [Conventional Commits](https://www.conventionalcommits.org/) specification.
-- **Integration with OpenAI GPT**: Uses GPT to analyze your staged changes and produce meaningful commit messages.
 - **Interactive Approval**: Allows you to review and approve the generated commit message before committing.
+- **Custom Prefixes**: Supports adding custom prefixes to commit messages for better traceability (e.g., task IDs, issue numbers).
+- **Changelog Generation**: Automatically creates changelogs based on your commit history.
+- **Integration with OpenAI GPT**: Utilizes GPT to analyze your staged changes and produce meaningful commit messages.

 ## Prerequisites

+Before installing and using **cmt**, ensure you have the following:

 - **Go**: Version 1.16 or higher is recommended.
-- **Git**: Ensure git is installed and initialized in your project.
+- **Git**: Ensure Git is installed and initialized in your project.
-- **OpenAI API Key**: You need an API key from OpenAI to use GPT models.
+- **OpenAI API Key**: Obtain an API key from [OpenAI](https://platform.openai.com/account/api-keys) to use GPT models.

 ## Installation